 - Grasshopper Ears: Certain types of grasshoppers and crickets have their ears on their front legs.

 So there you have it!
-If any of these crazy pest facts creep you out, contact us and we’ll provide a free pest prevention or termite inspection to keep pests and termites away from you and your family.
+If any of these crazy pest facts creep you out, CLICK HERE to contact us for a free, no obligation inspection – we’ll help keep pests and termites away from you and your family.